Copywriting Techniques Every Business Needs

 But I’m getting ahead of myself.

-First thing first, let’s start out with what the heck copywriting is.
+First, let’s start with what the heck copywriting is.

 Copywriting is the magic sauce used to get readers to act.